Why Classical Certification is Impossible in a Quantum World: Introduction

 \section{Introduction}

-Wiesner's pioneering work in quantum cryptography \cite{wiesner}, and the ensuing discoveries by Bennett and Brassard of secure quantum key distribution \cite{BBeightyfour} and by Ekert of entanglement-based quantum key distribution \cite{ekert}, have created much interest in the possibility of secure quantum implementations of other cryptographic tasks.
-In particular, there has recently been a great deal of interest in exploring quantum implementations of cryptographic tasks involving mistrustful parties.
-This interest has been heightened by the growing realisation that, by combining quantum protocols with relativistic signalling constraints \cite{kentrel,kentrelfinite}, quite a wide variety of tasks in mistrustful cryptography can be implemented with unconditional security.
+Wiesner's pioneering work in quantum cryptography \cite{wiesner}, and the ensuing discoveries by Bennett and Brassard of secure quantum key distribution \cite{BBeightyfour} and by Ekert of entanglement-based quantum key distribution \cite{ekert}, created much interest in the possibility of secure quantum implementations of other cryptographic tasks.
+In particular, there has recently been a great deal of interest in exploring quantum implementations of cryptographic tasks involving mutually mistrustful (sometimes also called distrustful) parties.
+This interest was heightened by the growing realisation that, by combining quantum protocols with relativistic signalling constraints, quite a wide variety of tasks in mistrustful cryptography can be implemented with unconditional security.
+Early examples include relativistic bit commitment protocols \cite{kentrel,kentrelfinite} that are provably secure \cite{kentrelfinite} against all classical attacks and against Mayers-Lo-Chau quantum attacks \cite{lomulti,lochauprl,mayersprl}.
+Other examples include the BHK quantum key distribution protocol based on no-signalling (\cite{bhk} ; see also Ref.~\cite{BKP} for some further details and discussion) and later protocols significantly developing the idea ~\cite{AGM,AMP,ABGMPS,PABGMS,McKague, MRC,Masanes,HRW2,MPA,HR}, protocols for an interesting novel cryptographic task, variable bias coin tossing \cite{vbct}, randomness expansion protocols (\cite{ColbeckThesis}, with a more complete presentation in \cite{ckrandom}; \cite{PAMBMMOHLMM}) using untrusted devices, together with partial security results, and recent work on quantum tagging (also called quantum position authentication) \cite{taggingpatent,malaney,chandranetal,kms,kcryptotagging,buhrmanetal,laulo} and other forms of position-based quantum cryptography.

+A very recent example, particularly relevant to the discussion of this paper, is a simple new provably unconditionally secure protocol for bit commitment \cite{bcsummoning} via securely transmitted qudits, which makes essential use of relativistic no-signalling constraints and of the properties of quantum information, in particular the no-summoning theorem (\cite{nosummoning}; see also \cite{otsummoning} for another cryptographic application).

-Mistrustful classical cryptography has for some time been relatively well understood.
+Mistrustful classical cryptography is relatively well understood.
 The relations between various important classical cryptographic primitives --- for example, coin tossing, bit commitment, the various equivalent versions of oblivious transfer and secure multi-party computation --- have mostly been established, along with some results on the composability of these primitives.